DattaRahegaonkar/E-Commerce-Web-App/README.md

 # Signup-Login App with Product Management

-This is a full-stack web application featuring user authentication and product management.
+This is a full-stack web application featuring user authentication and collaborative product management.
+Any authenticated user can create, view, update, or delete any product.
 The application consists of a React frontend and an Express.js backend with MongoDB database.

 ## Key Features

 - User registration and authentication
 - JWT-based authentication with HTTP-only cookies
 - Secure password handling with bcrypt
-- Product management (create, read, update, delete)
+- **Collaborative product management** - Any authenticated user can create, view, update, or delete any product
+- Product ownership tracking for audit purposes
 - Form validation
 - Responsive UI with Tailwind CSS and Framer Motion
 - Docker and Kubernetes support